Big Pigeon in Southwest Iowa

 • Air cover over combat zones.

-With the activation of the Ninth Army in France on 5 September 1944, the United States had four armies in combat on the ground in the European Theater.
+With the activation of the Ninth Army in France on 5 September 1944, four US armies were in combat on the ground in the European Theater.
 Each of these armies had a measure of operational control over a tactical air command, consisting of units from the Ninth and Twelfth Air Forces, as shown below:

 First Army, entered combat 6 Jun 1944: IX Tactical Air Command from the Ninth Air Force.